 Now grab your shovel and start digging.
 You will need to dig out 4 ½ inches, plus the thickness of your paver.
 So if your paver is 1 ½ inches thick, you will need to dig out the area to a depth of 6 inches.
 (3 inches for gravel + 1 ½ for sand + 1 ½ for paver = 6 inches)

 If you are really trying to save money, you can dig this out with a hoe and a shovel.
 However while I value saving money, I value getting out of bed the next morning even more (If I don’t, who will fix Ashley’s coffee?)
-So (highly recommended for the sake of your body and sanity) you can call your local rental store and for about $125 you can rent a walk behind bobcat or for even cheaper, rent a tiller like I did.
-I wish I would have rented the bobcat, so take my advice- it will be the best $125 you spend.
+So (highly recommended for the sake of your body and sanity) you can call your local rental store and for about $125 you can rent a mini skid steer or for even cheaper, rent a tiller like I did.
+I wish I would have rented the mini skid steer, so take my advice- it will be the best $125 you spend.

 How to install patio pavers and a fire pit – laying the foundation